Classic Gooseneck Lighting for Oregon Barn & Workshop

-When it came to choosing lighting for this new space, the owners opted for the classic look of gooseneck lighting.
+When it came to choosing lighting for this new space, the owners opted for the classic look of gooseneck barn lights.

 “The client wanted something that looked traditional and timeless,” says project manager Bret Loftis.
 “They wanted to accent the barn with an authentic and traditional style.”
 The homeowners chose the Original™ Warehouse Gooseneck Light to frame both the front and back doors of the building.

 Bret helped select the 16″ shade mounted on a G22 gooseneck arm because those sizes best fit the scale of the barn.
 The lights feature a durable, Black powder coat finish.